Accretion (astrophysics)

-In astrophysics, accretion is the accumulation of particles into a massive object by gravitationally attracting more matter, typically gaseous matter, in an accretion disk.
+In astrophysics, accretion is the accumulation of particles into a massive object by gravitationally attracting more matter, typically gaseous matter, into an accretion disk.
 Most astronomical objects, such as galaxies, stars, and planets, are formed by accretion processes.

 Overview

 The accretion model that Earth and the other terrestrial planets formed from meteoric material was proposed in 1944 by Otto Schmidt, followed by the protoplanet theory of William McCrea (1960) and finally the capture theory of Michael Woolfson.
 In 1978, Andrew Prentice resurrected the initial Laplacian ideas about planet formation and developed the modern Laplacian theory.
 None of these models proved completely successful, and many of the proposed theories were descriptive.

 The 1944 accretion model by Otto Schmidt was further developed in a quantitative way in 1969 by Viktor Safronov.
 He calculated, in detail, the different stages of terrestrial planet formation.
 Since then, the model has been further developed using intensive numerical simulations to study planetesimal accumulation.
 It is now accepted that stars form by the gravitational collapse of interstellar gas.
 Prior to collapse, this gas is mostly in the form of molecular clouds, such as the Orion Nebula.
 As the cloud collapses, losing potential energy, it heats up, gaining kinetic energy, and the conservation of angular momentum ensures that the cloud forms a flattened disk—the accretion disk.